20melonade03/Bucketly_GDSC/README.md

 # Bucketly - A Travel Bucket List Web App
 Bucketly is a sleek and visually appealing travel bucket list web app designed to help users create, edit, and delete their travel goals with ease.
 Built using HTML, CSS, and JavaScript, this project focuses on providing a smooth and responsive user experience.

 ![image](https://github.com/user-attachments/assets/d603a9a6-65cd-42e0-b822-e35210c53fe3)

 ## Features
-1)Beautiful Sleek UI: Designed with a focus on aesthetics and user-friendliness.
+* Beautiful Sleek UI: Designed with a focus on aesthetics and user-friendliness.
-2)CRUD Operations: Perform Create, Read, Update, and Delete operations on your travel bucket list using JavaScript arraylist.
+* CRUD Operations: Perform Create, Read, Update, and Delete operations on your travel bucket list using JavaScript arraylist.
-3)Responsive Design: Ensures a seamless experience across various devices and screen sizes.
+* Responsive Design: Ensures a seamless experience across various devices and screen sizes.

 ## Technologies Used